Hesen Zîrek: Early life and family

-Hassan Abdullah Rahman, known professionally as Hassan Zirak, was born into a Kurdish family.
+Hesen Abdullah Rahman, known professionally as Hesen Zîrek, was born into a Kurdish family.
 He had two brothers, Hussein and Kaka Mina, and one sister named Sarah.
-Following the early death of his father, Zirak's mother, Amina, remarried, and as a result of the family's changing circumstances, he began working at a young age, around 8–9.
+Following the early death of his father, Zîrek's mother, Amina, remarried, and as a result of the family's changing circumstances, he began working at a young age, around 8–9.
 He didn't attend formal schooling and remained illiterate throughout his life.
 He later married Mediya Zandi, with whom he had two daughters, Arezu and Sakar.

 The Shriek of Kurdistan

-The Shriek of Kurdistan (چریکەی کوردستان) is a Kurdish-language biography book written by Hassan Zirak, with assistance from his wife Mediya Zandi.
+The Shriek of Kurdistan (چریکەی کوردستان) is a Kurdish-language biography book written by Hesen Zîrek, with assistance from his wife Mediya Zandi.
 It was published in 1966 by Sāzmān-i Intishārāt-i Burekeyî, in Tehran, Iran.
-Shortly after its publication, Zirak was banned from performing on Iranian state radio, as publishing books in Kurdish was prohibited under the government of Mohammad Reza Pahlavi.
-In the second edition of the book, Faraidoon Moradi provided the musical notation for 16 of Hassan Zirak's songs.
+Shortly after its publication, Zîrek was banned from performing on Iranian state radio, as publishing books in Kurdish was prohibited under the government of Mohammad Reza Pahlavi.
+In the second edition of the book, Faraidoon Moradi provided the musical notation for 16 of Hesen Zîrek's songs.

 The book is considered one of the first Kurdish publications of its kind in Pahlavi Iran.
-After the publication of the book, a warrant was issued for Hassan Zirak's arrest by SAVAK on charges of 'spying against the state'.
-Following this, Hassan Zirak fled to Iraqi Kurdistan and joined the Kurdish revolution.
+After the publication of the book, a warrant was issued for Hesen Zîrek's arrest by SAVAK on charges of 'spying against the state'.
+Following this, Hesen Zîrek fled to Iraqi Kurdistan and joined the Kurdish revolution.